In his book On Film-Making, Mackendrick writes:

 The precision – and, very often, simplicity – of good storytelling quickly reveals itself as you create a step outline.
 This is, in fact, an exercise in minimalism (Antoine de Saint-Exupéry: “Perfection is achieved not when there is nothing more to add but when there is nothing left to take away”).
 The final result is something that could be read publicly to an audience.
 “The art of the raconteur,” as Mackendrick called it, is a vital skill, not unlike the ability to make a pitch to a producer.
 This is one reason why all step outlines should be kept as spare as possible.
 A film, writes David Mamet, “may, perhaps, be likened to a boxer.
 He is going to have to deal with all the bulk his opponent brings into the ring.
 Common sense should indicate he had better not bring one extra ounce of flab on him – that all the weight he brings into the ring had better be muscle.”
 Consider this when writing a step outline, and by so doing keep on your side a vital ally, what Mamet calls the audience’s “uncritical, which is to say, engaged, participation.”
 Explains Mamet: “The best way that I know to see if your story works: Tell it somebody else.
 ‘I’ve got this great idea.’
 Watch at which point their eyes glaze over.”

 Keep your step outlines to the point.
 It should probably take no more than fifteen minutes to read one out loud.
 By now it should be clear that you don’t have to describe every single action.
 Nuances, chunks of excellent dialogue, perhaps even secondary characters will inevitably drop away (though, as suggested, everyone will have their own ideas about what should be included and what must be discarded).
-Descriptions of things you might think are important very likely are not.
-For our purposes, much of what you see and hear will be left out of a step outline.
 The idea here is to create on paper an interaction between readable, forward-moving storytelling and bare bone structure.
 Nothing more than telling a compelling story and keeping the audience involved is required.
 Recall Aristotle, who wrote: “the plot should be so constructed that even without seeing the play a man who hears of the sequence of events will shudder with fear and pity at what happens.”
 Aspire to that and you can’t go wrong.

 A step outline, as Mackendrick tells us, is a way of analysing a completed film and coming to a better understanding of its structure.
 It shouldn’t take longer to write than three times the length of the film under investigation.
 The analogous process as applied to stories that you create yourself is a treatment, which in some ways is the polar opposite of a step outline and requires different skills.
 A full treatment (maybe sixty pages for a two-hour film) might take several months to write.
 It’s all about conceiving anew, from scratch, instead of pulling apart an existing story to explore how it was constructed.
 However useful that might be, it should be considered the first stage of writing your own story.
 Don’t get bogged down in analysis paralysis.
 Move on and apply the tenets of step outlines to a fresh idea.